Commissioning Calligraphy Part 1: What is Calligraphy?

 Calligraphy may just seem like fancy handwriting and bouncing letters around with style, but it is much more than taking pen and ink to paper.
 It is a true art that has historical, paleographical and practical perspectives.
 And as with any form of art, it takes years to hone these skills through meticulous study and practice of the craft.
 I liken this to the learned skill of playing an instrument—I might be able to hum my favorite song, but if you asked me to play that song on a violin it wouldn’t be pretty.

 With calligraphy, we often refer to the styles as “hands” or “scripts”—do not call them “fonts”!
 There are a variety of hands that were crafted in various regions at different points in time such as roman capitals, uncial (written entirely in capital letters because lowercase letters didn't exist at that point in time!), blackletter (occasionally referred to as gothic) and italic.
 In reality while they look like distinctively different styles, each evolved out of another.
 Many computerized fonts of the digital age were made to mimic these scripts, and while fonts and scripts may seem like interchangeable terms, they are most definitely not.
-Calligraphy is its own entity entirely; it is not fonts.
+Calligraphy is its own entity entirely.

 If you've read my previous post on the subject, you know one other distinction I like to make is the difference between calligraphy and lettering.
 Calligraphy is similar to writing in that it is done with a series of single strokes of the pen, that together form letters, whereas lettering is like drawing in that the letters are sketched and refined in an arranged composition.

 A well trained calligrapher creates more than letters and words and pen strokes.
 They create and convey mood and tone by wielding their knowledge of style, color and layout.
 Calligraphers can invoke a spirit of tradition, culture and mystique for your beautiful, once-in-a-lifetime events.